Most Effective Products

 Mowing grass

 • We also recommend promoting the health of your turf to reduce the conducive conditions that allow weeds and disease to take hold.
-Reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, rake away leaf litter and pick up any debris, and employ a proper watering schedule to provide the local grass with enough water to strengthen its roots, but not so much that will encourage weeds.
+Reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, rake away leaf litter and pick up any debris, and employ a proper watering schedule to provide the local grass with enough water to strengthen its roots but not so much that it will encourage weeds.
 Many grasses require 1 inch of water every week.
 Apply the water all at once in the morning so it has time to seep into the ground without evaporating in the sun.

 Key Takeaways